DUNE/femb_doc/test_stand_expert/ADC/ADC_Shift_Instructions.md

    Successfully setup board.

-   If the sync fails or if a chip takes too many tries (> 3) to sync, try reseating the mezannine board on the test board.
-Power cycle and rerun the script several times until the chip syncs immediately.
+   If the sync fails or if a chip takes too many tries (> 3) to sync, turn the power off and try reseating the chip in the socket and reseating the mezannine board on the test board.
+   Power cycle and rerun the script.
+Do this until the chip consistently syncs immediately.

 6) Now open the FEMB GUI to see what the ADC is reading back by typing